What's Blooming in NYC: SEPTEMBER

 Angraecoids are beginning to spike for fall/winter bloom: Aerangis biloba, A. luteo-alba var. rhodosticta, Angraecum species and hybrids such as Angraecum diderii, Ang. leonis, Ang. magdalene, Ang. sesquipedale, Ang.
 Veitchii.
 Provide lots of water to keep the buds alive.
 Many of these will be in bloom by December.

 Fall/winter blooming Cattleya and Cattleya-alliance plants include: Cattleya bowringiana, C. labiata and their hybrids; reds and dark reds, such as SLC Brandywine, Potinara Carrousel; SLC Hazel Boyd, C. Enid, BLC Ports of Paradise; Brassavola nodosa, B. cordata, B. perinni, B. tuberculate; Rhyncholaelia digbyana, R. glauca; Laelia anceps, L. pumila, L. dayana, L. rubescens, L. blumenscheidii; Sophronitis coccinea, S. cernua.

-Evergreen Dendrobium phalaenopsis hybrids are ripening canes and sending out spikes.
+Evergreen Dendrobium phalaenopsis hybrids are ripening canes and sending out spikes on older canes.

 Oncidiums are in flower, some for the second time this year: Onc. varicosum and hybrids; big mule-ear Trichocentrum hybrids such as T. Maui Gold, T. Florida Gold.
 Tolumnia hybrids may be blooming on new spikes and on branches of old spikes.

-Star-flowered Phalaenopsis are still blooming from summer, with a few new buds, including P. bellina, P. violacea and P. amobinensis, and their many hybrids.
+Star-flowered Phalaenopsis are still blooming from summer, with a few new buds, including Phal. bellina, Phal. violacea and Phal. amobinensis, and their many hybrids.